Contents - Quicklinks

 Each player’s turn consists of the roll of two dice.
 A player then moves one or more pieces in accordance with the numbers cast.
 Assume he rolls 4-2.
 The player may move one piece six spaces, or one piece four spaces and another piece two spaces.
 Bear in mind that, when moving a single piece for the total shown by the two dice, you are actually making two moves with the one piece —each move according to the number shown on one of the dice.

 If the same number appears on both dice, for example, 2-2 or 3-3, then the caster has rolled doubles and is to four moves instead of two.
-Thus, if he rolls 3-3, he can move up to four pieces, but each move must consist of three spaces, and must be used if possible.
+Thus, rolling doubles in backgammon like 3-3, the player can move up to four pieces, but each move must consist of three spaces, and must be used if possible.

-The players throw and play alternately throughout the game, except in the case where a player cannot make a legal move and therefore forfeits his turn.
+The players throw and play alternately throughout the game, except in the case where a player cannot make a legal move and therefore forfeits their turn.
+Even if one player rolls 3 doubles in backgammon, it is still the opponents turn after every roll.

 A player makes a point by positioning two or more of his pieces on it.
-He then owns that point, and his opponent can neither come to rest on that point nor touch down on it when taking the combined total of his dice with one piece.
+He then owns that point, or blocks hi and his opponent can neither come to rest on that point nor touch down on it when taking the combined total of his dice with one piece.

 A player who has made six consecutive points has completed a prime.
 An opposing piece trapped behind a prime cannot move past, for it cannot be moved more than six spaces at a time – the largest number on a die.